6202.0 - Labour Force, Australia, May 2020 Quality Declaration

 Given the extent of change in Labour Force time series, the ABS has temporarily suspended trend series and moved to using forward factors for seasonal adjustment.
 All estimates within the commentary, including information for the Northern Territory and the Australian Capital Territory, refer to seasonally adjusted data.
 For more information, please refer to 'Suspension of trend series and changes to seasonal adjustment during the COVID-19 period'.

 Trend estimates will also be suspended in the quarterly Labour Force publication ( Cat.
 No 6291.0.55.003) due for release 25 June 2020.

 Estimates of changes in the commentary have been calculated using un-rounded estimates, and may be different from, but are more accurate than, movement obtained from the rounded estimates.
 Graphs also depict un-rounded estimates.

 The estimates in this publication are based on a sample survey.
 Published estimates and movements are subject to sampling variability.
 Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.

-MOVEMENTS IN SEASONALLY ADJUSTED SERIES BETWEEN JANUARY AND FEBRUARY 2020
+MOVEMENTS IN SEASONALLY ADJUSTED SERIES BETWEEN APRIL 2020 AND MAY 2020

 These documents will be presented in a new window.